 Most of Southeast Asia's national flag carriers run promotional deals to and from specific Western cities or for regional travel, and you can also find passes that work across airlines in the same alliance.
 Search online for ‘air passes’ and your chosen destination to find the most up-to-date information, or contact airlines directly.

 Vietnam is a great place to travel by bicycle – you can take bikes on buses, and the coastal route from Hanoi to Ho Chi Minh City is a worthy goal.
-For more challenging terrain, consider northern Thailand, or island-hopping routes through Indonesia.
-Roads are often in poor repair in Cambodia, Myanmar and Laos.
+For more challenging terrain, consider northern Thailand, or island-hopping routes through Indonesia (bikes can be transported easily on ferries).
+Roads are often in poor repair in Cambodia, Myanmar and Laos, but foreign cyclists will receive a warm welcome in rural areas.

-Basic bicycle repair shops are found everywhere.
-High-quality bicycles and their components can be bought in major cities such as Bangkok.
+Bicycle repair shops are found everywhere, but most are used to dealing with basic cycles made in China.
+Bicycles made in Europe, Australia and America (and their components) can be bought in major cities such as Bangkok, but rarely in the countryside.
 Bicycles can travel by air; check with airlines about charges and specifications.

 A vast flotilla of pumpboats and car and passenger ferries connects the various islands of Southeast Asia, as well as linking ports on larger land masses and towns along major rivers.
 International boat travel is possible between Singapore and Indonesia, Malaysia and Indonesia, Thailand and Malaysia, and the Philippines and Malaysia.
 You also have the option of crossing the Mekong River from Thailand to Laos and from Cambodia to Vietnam.
 Guesthouses or travel agents sell tickets and provide travellers with updated departure times.
 Check visa regulations at port cities: some crossings will not issue visas on arrival.

-Buses are almost always the most hassle-free way to cross land borders.
+Buses go everywhere at almost any hour of the day or night in Southeast Asia, and buses are almost always the most hassle-free way to cross land borders.
 In some cases, direct buses connect towns on either side of the border, with a well-organised stop for border formalities.
 If not, you'll have to take one bus to the border, go through departure and immigration formalities, and then board another bus on the other side.

 Bus travellers will enjoy a higher standard of luxury in Thailand, the Philippines and Malaysia, where roads are well paved and reliable schedules exist.
 Be aware that theft does occur on some long-distance buses – keep all valuables on your person, not in a stowed bag.